Dehydrating Apples: Six Fun Projects for Apple Lovers

 Dehydrating Grated Apples Dipped in Lemon Juice.

-Photo above: Grated apples spread loosely on Excalibur dehydrator tray covered with nonstick sheet.
+Photo: Grated apples spread loosely on Excalibur dehydrator tray covered with nonstick sheet.
 Inset: Grated apples dried.

 Grater used to grate apples for dehydrating.

-Photo above: Grater used to grate apples coarsely.
+Photo: Grater used to grate apples coarsely.

-Step Two: Spread grated apples and all juices on dehydrator trays covered with nonstick sheets.
+• Spread grated apples and all juices on dehydrator trays covered with nonstick sheets.
 An Excalibur dehydrator tray will hold two to three grated apples.

 Tortilla Apple Tart made with Dehydrated Apples.

-Photo above: Tortilla Apple Tart made by folding hot, rehydrated grated apples and walnuts into a tortilla.
+Photo: Tortilla Apple Tart made by folding hot, rehydrated grated apples and walnuts into a tortilla.
 Excellent with cinnamon and sugar sprinkled on top, and lightly heated in foil.

 Dehydrated Apples, Bananas, and Berries used in Backpacker Muesli.

-Photo above: Bircher Muesli, a no-cook breakfast which includes grated apples, berries, nuts, and oats.
+Photo: Bircher Muesli, a no-cook breakfast which includes grated apples, berries, nuts, and oats.
 Rehydrated overnight, it’s ready to eat in the morning.

 trail-bytes-logo-green

-You’re going to love the results of this apple dehydrating project – hot pumpkin spice apples that you can heat up on the trail, or serve a la Mode with ice cream at home.
+Heat up baked pumpkin spice apples on the trail with boiled water, or serve them a la Mode with ice cream at home.

 Ingredients:

-• 4 – 5 lbs Apples (1814 – 2268 grams)
+• 4–5 lbs. apples (1814 – 2268 grams)

-• ¼ cup Fresh Lemon Juice
+• ¼ cup fresh lemon juice

-• 2 Tbsp Raw Sugar, divided
+• 2 Tbsp. raw sugar, divided

 Yield: 8 servings of ½ cup (25 grams) each.